-CareerSource Polk provides funded support services to those who are eligible under governing rules and regulations for the type of funding deemed appropriate and allowable.
+CareerSource Polk provides funded support services to those who are eligible under governing rules and regulations for the type of funding deemed appropriate and allowable as outlined in CareerSource Polk's One-Stop Customer Support System Policy.
 Limitations on funds will not affect the amount that we provide as the limit is already relatively low.
 Therefore, CareerSource Polk funded support services will be provided to those who are eligible until funds are exhausted.